-A super quick (microwave!) version of Haloumi cheese, flavoured with herbs and chilli and ready to eat in under an hour.
+A super quick (microwave!) recipe for Haloumi cheese, flavoured with herbs and chilli and ready to eat in under an hour.

 Inspired by my recent adventures with 1 ingredient curd cheese making, I had decided to make haloumi.
-We love the salty flavour and squeaky texture of the cheese and often find ourselves munching on pan-fried slices of this Cypriot delicacy at snack-time.
+We love the salty flavour and squeaky texture of the cheese.
+The pan-fried slices of this Cypriot delicacy taste great in salads and as a snack.

 - 1 litre goat’s milk